akakie/OLLI-search/README.md

 ## Introduction ##

 This course draws heavily on http://goo.gl/apdQTS (from https://about.com).
 Exploring this link will lead you down a long  trail of breadcrumbs about many aspects of internet searching.
-As Wendy Boswell wrote at http://websearch.about.com/od/internetresearch/a/whatissearch.htm, updated

->   Updated February 20, 2016.
+As Wendy Boswell wrote at http://websearch.about.com/od/internetresearch/a/whatissearch.htm, updated February 20, 2016.

 There are three basic types of search tools that most people use to find what they are looking for on the Web (there's more than this, but these are the basics that everyone should start with):

 >>Search Engines - index of selected pages